 Root allows you to file a claim through the app at any time of day or night.
 Its claims process is available 24/7, which can be useful for drivers who work during standard business hours and who cannot take time to call and file a claim.

 Open the Root app and click on the claims support button to file a claim.
-From there, you’ll answer a few quick questions about the circumstances of the accident (a description of the event, what on your vehicle is damaged, etc.).
+From there, you’ll answer a few quick questions about the circumstances of the accident (a description of the event, what was damaged on your vehicle, etc.).

 You’ll also snap a photo of the damage done to your vehicle and submit it with your claim.
 Filing a claim takes very little time and you don’t need to call anyone or go online to make a claim.
 You may only file claims through the app, which can be frustrating for drivers who prefer a more human-centric model.